 Buy PDFelement right now!

-- How to Clear Safari's Cache and Cookies on macOS 11
+- How to Clear Cache and Cookies on Safari

-- How to Screenshot on a Mac on macOS 11
+- How to Fix Mac Stuck Installing macOS 11 Update

-- How to Use Dark Mode on macOS 11
+- How to Turn on Dark Mode on macOS 11